Theatre and Dance

 Graduation with Leadership Distinction: GLD: Research

-Intensive advanced level contemporary dance technique.
-This course is for non dance majors.
+Advanced level contemporary dance technique.
+This course is for dance majors.
 May be repeated up to six times for credit.

 Graduation with Leadership Distinction: GLD: Community Service